globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 - *Traceability*: BDD Acceptance Tests are organized by use case so traceability is automatic.
 Design documents can be naturally organized by how each use case is supported so traceability is automatic.
 The traceability documents can be easily generated, see Automation.

 - *Price*: No tools beyond what the team is already using or is available as open source is needed.
 Everything stored as text makes for great portability to different approaches or tools if and as needed in the future.

+# Challenges to Adoption

+Be prepared for the following challenges when switching to this approach to your requirements framework.
+Beyond just taking time and work the following are some mitigations.

+- We must keep our requirements in the work management tool, e.g., Jira - Moving from requirements in your work management tool, e.g., Jira, to real requirements User Stories
+- We wrote a SAFe Lean Business Case, ShapeUp Pitch or some other high level document and that is our requirements
+- We can't have everyone working in git - Moving from Everything in git
+- We already have everything in the combination of our work management tool and our wiki or document management site, e.g., Jira and Confluence
+- We already spent all this money on tools to support our process

 # Appendix